Christina5P/2406-hackathon-team3/README.md

 python3 -m http.server

 ### We have deployed the project in Github.
-Instructions to deployment in GitHub:
+The project is deployed on GitHub.
+Here are the steps to deploy on GitHub:

-Navigate to repository<br>
+Navigate to the repository.
-From the setting tab (above the repository) click setting tab.<br>
+1. Click the "Settings" tab above the repository.
-Select Pages in the left-hand menu<br>
+2. Select "Pages" in the left-hand menu.
-Section Build and deployment- source select Deploy from a branch<br>
+3. In the "Build and Deployment" section, select "Deploy from a branch."
-Select main in first area and root in second area<br>
+4. Choose "main" in the first dropdown and "root" in the second.
-Save<br>
+5. Save your settings.
-You find the public site under GitHub pages if you go to Deployments on right-hand menu
+You can find the public site under GitHub Pages in the "Deployments" section on the right-hand menu.

 ![image](https://github.com/Christina5P/2406-hackathon-team3/assets/160019695/9c82300c-ff7a-4f74-8274-b1dfeb777c83)
 ![image](https://github.com/Christina5P/2406-hackathon-team3/assets/160019695/802f73cd-4b7f-43dc-a50a-8c204d89cba6)